Finances of the Islamic State

-Another 2015 analysis also contends that ISIL's financial strength is in a large part due to "fanatical spending discipline".
+Another 2015 analysis also contends that IS's financial strength is in a large part due to "fanatical spending discipline".

-The United States Department of State’s Rewards for Justice offers US$5 million for information leading to the disruption of the sale and/or trade of oil and antiquities by ISIS.
+The United States Department of State's Rewards for Justice offers US$5 million for information leading to the disruption of the sale and/or trade of oil and antiquities by IS.

 Oil revenues

 Exporting oil extracted from captured oilfields has brought in tens of millions of dollars for the Islamic State.
-A US Treasury official estimated in 2014 that ISIL earned US$1 million a day from the export of oil, much of which was sold illegally in Turkey.
-The same year, Dubai-based energy analysts put the combined oil revenue from ISIL's Iraqi-Syrian production as high as US$3 million per day.
+A US Treasury official estimated in 2014 that IS earned US$1 million a day from the export of oil, much of which was sold illegally in Turkey.
+The same year, Dubai-based energy analysts put the combined oil revenue from IS's Iraqi-Syrian production as high as US$3 million per day.
 An accurate estimate of the Islamic State's true revenue from oil is difficult, as black market sales are difficult to trace.

 In 2014, the majority of the group's funding came from the production and sale of energy; it controlled around 300 oil wells in Iraq alone.
 At its peak, it operated 350 oil wells in Iraq, but lost 45 to foreign airstrikes.
 It had captured 60% of Syria's total production capacity (about one fifth of its total capacity had been in operation).
-Despite controlling large amounts of oil reserves and production facilities, ISIL lacked the "resources and technical capacities" to effectively utilize them.
-ISIL earned US$2.5 million a day by selling 50,000–60,000 barrels of oil daily.
+Despite controlling large amounts of oil reserves and production facilities, IS lacked the "resources and technical capacities" to effectively utilize them.
+IS earned US$2.5 million a day by selling 50,000–60,000 barrels of oil daily.
 Foreign sales relied on a long-standing black market to export via Turkey.
-Many of the smugglers and corrupt Turkish border guards who helped Saddam Hussein to evade sanctions also helped ISIL to export oil and import cash.
+Many of the smugglers and corrupt Turkish border guards who helped Saddam Hussein to evade sanctions also helped IS to export oil and import cash.

-In 2015, after the fall of Tikrit, ISIL lost control of three large oil fields.
-Air strikes by the US-led coalition fighting ISIL and in the wake of the terror attacks in Paris, destroyed hundreds of trucks the Islamic State had been using to transport its oil.
-A study by the Center for Development and Strategy showed this was the preferred method of reducing ISIL's revenue, while minimizing total impact.
+In 2015, after the fall of Tikrit, IS lost control of three large oil fields.
+Air strikes by the US-led coalition fighting IS and in the wake of the terror attacks in Paris, destroyed hundreds of trucks the Islamic State had been using to transport its oil.
+A study by the Center for Development and Strategy showed this was the preferred method of reducing IS's revenue, while minimizing total impact.

 Other energy sales include selling electric power from captured power plants in northern Syria; some of this electricity was sold back to the Syrian government.